JimmySticks2001/billing_standalone/README.md

 * Find out what the hell it is supposed to do.

-You started to copy what the dude did in pearl.
-Take a closer look at the time format for GS row in 835.
+You added the alert for things.
+Maybe turn it into a controller for custom alerts.
+Also animate the appearance and removal.

 #### Usefull things